nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `delete INDEX`

 - Deletes the student at the specified `INDEX`.
-- The index refers to the index number shown in the displayed person list.
+- `INDEX` refers to the index number shown in the displayed person list.
 - `INDEX` **must be a positive integer** 1, 2, 3, …​

 ![Delete](images/Delete.png)